solidjs/solid/documentation/api.md

 ): Promise<string>;
 ```

-Same as `renderToString` except it wait for all `<Suspense>` boundaries to resolve before returning the results.
+Same as `renderToString` except it will wait for all `<Suspense>` boundaries to resolve before returning the results.
 Resource data is automatically serialized into the script tag and will be hydrated on client load.

 ```js
 const html = await renderToStringAsync(App);